 \subsection{Acknowledgements}

-We are very much indebted to Roman Bezrukavnikov, who first suggested to us that the categorification from \cite{ckl} admits an abelian refinement using exotic $t$-structures.
+We are very much indebted to Roman Bezrukavnikov, who first suggested to us that the categorification \cite{ckl} admits an abelian refinement using exotic $t$-structures and linear Koszul duality.
 We would like to thank Joel Kamnitzer, Jonathan Brundan, Sabin Cautis, Alexander Kleshchev, Simon Riche, Anthony Licata, Rapha\"el Rouquier, Mikhail Khovanov, Will Hardesty, Michael Ehrig, Oded Yacobi, David Yang, You Qi and Kevin Coulembier for helpful discussions.
 We are grateful to Jim Humphreys for helpful comments on a previous version of this manuscript.
 The first author would also like to thank the University of Utah (in particular, Peter Trapa), and the University of Sydney (in particular, Gus Lehrer and Ruibin Zhang) for supporting this research.
 During the revision of this paper, the second named author was affiliated with the Institute of Science and Technology Austria, Hausel Group, supported by the Advanced Grant Arithmetic and Physics of Higgs moduli spaces No. 320593 of the European Research Council.